-Not just for Digital campaigns Multi-Channel marketing true multi-channel magic covers any mix of marketing options that the marketer wants it to… including direct mail.
+Not just for Digital campaigns, Multi-Channel Marketing (true multi-channel magic) covers any mix of marketing options that the marketer wants it to, including direct mail.
 Just because it’s a physical medium doesn’t detract from the digital nature of direct mail campaigns.
-With digital technology you can speak one to one with mailers. packaging, labels & envelopes, these lead into two very important aspects of multi-channel marketing:
+With digital technology you can speak one to one with mailers, packaging, labels & envelopes, these lead into two very important aspects of multi-channel marketing:

 Personalization: Finding ways to personalize direct mail without creeping the recipient out can be difficult, but with the availability of big data these days it’s entirely possible.
-Just as retargeting displays electronic advertisements to users based on their browsing preferences, you can send direct mailers that offer the products they’ve recently been checking out.
+Just as retargeting displays electronic advertisements to users based on their browsing preferences, you can send direct mailers that offer the products they’ve recently been viewing.

 Automation: Marketing automation using CRM (customer relationship management) software to nurture prospects along is another area that isn’t exclusively digital in nature.
 Many of the CRM packages available these days synchronize seamlessly with digital printing programs to populate variable fields.
 All you need to do is project manage the setup of the automated campaign, and the production, inserting and mailing of your personalized offers will go out as planned.